Severe Weather Procedures

 The Director of Media & Marketing will notify:

-- Campus Web Manager to post a web crawler message on the IU Kokomo website
+- The digital Media specialist to post a web crawler message on the IU Kokomo website

 - All identified radio and television stations of closing